Tips for an Eco Friendly Christmas (Part 1)

 I mean… who doesn’t love plants?
 They bring a whole new element of style to any home, and they have a whole range of health benefits too, such as reducing the amount of harmful toxins in the air.

 Artificial Christmas trees generally are reusable, however, they are still made from plastic materials and they break down over time, which ultimately means they get tossed into landfill eventually.
 They are also a highly mass-produced plastic item around this time of year, which robs the earth of its natural resources.

 A real Christmas tree- or any plant, for that matter, is a far more sustainable option for an eco friendly Christmas.
 Real Christmas trees are 100% recyclable and naturally produced by growing.
 Once the festive season is over they can be returned to the seller or taken to any wood recycling plant and mulched for use in playgrounds and other public spaces.
 When purchasing your real Christmas tree, look out for the FSC (Forest Stewardship Council) logo so that you know you’re buying from sustainable sources.

 Not only are you giving a leg-up to the environment, but if you buy a tree that still has its roots you can pot it and enjoy the benefits all year round!
 This will also save you money next year, as there will be no need to buy another one.

 Enjoying the list so far?
 Well this is just the beginning.
 We had so much information on this topic that we had to separate it into two.
-Stay tuned for part 2, which launches soon!
+Click here to read part 2!